prachikhanna84/photoVerifyApp/README.md

 Note*: Elasticbeanstalk uses nginx as reverse proxy server.
 Always look for eb logs, in this scenario nginx is passing request to port 8081 and hence i needed to change my node server to port 8081.

+Also I was getting Http 413 error due to the size of the request body.
+The deafutl nginx size was small and hence i have to configure that by setting client_max_body_size 20M; in 01_files.config file  under .ebextentions.